caido/.github/profile/README.md

 Caido aims to help security professionals and enthusiasts audit web applications with efficiency and ease.

-Here you can find our open-source code and get involved with the development of our software.
+Here you can get involved with the development of our software.

 ## 🎁 Repositories